nekernel-org/.github/profile/README.md

 ## About:

-The NeSystem provides a collection of freely available systems software for companies and teams alike.
+Ne.app distributes the open-source NeSystem, which provides a collection of freely available systems software for companies and internal teams alike.

-In addition to that, there are primers and wiki, which teaches you how to use NeSystem modules.
+In addition to that, there are primers and wiki, which teaches you how to use NeSystem modules by Ne.app.

 ## Connect:

-Please give us a follow or a star if you appreciate what we do!

-You're welcome to contribute!
 Join our [Discord](https://discord.gg/uD76Qweght) if you wish to collaborate with other contributors.
+Everyone is welcome !

 ## Resources: